Stable model semantics: Motivation

 Thus one of the models of the given program is special in the sense that it correctly represents the behavior of SLDNF resolution.
 What are the mathematical properties of that model that make it special?
 An answer to this question is provided by the definition of a stable model.

 Relation to nonmonotonic logic

-The meaning of negation in logic programs is closely related to two theories of nonmonotonic reasoning — autoepistemic logic and default logic.
+The meaning of negation in logic programs is closely related to two theories of nonmonotonic reasoning—autoepistemic logic and default logic.
 The discovery of these relationships was a key step towards the invention of the stable model semantics.

-The syntax of autoepistemic logic uses a modal operator that allows us to distinguish between what is true and what is believed.
-Michael Gelfond [1987] proposed to read $\operatorname{not} p$ in the body of a rule as "$p$ is not believed", and to understand a rule with negation as the corresponding formula of autoepistemic logic.
+The syntax of autoepistemic logic uses a modal operator that allows us to distinguish between what is true and what is known.
+Michael Gelfond [1987] proposed to read $\operatorname{not} p$ in the body of a rule as "$p$ is not known", and to understand a rule with negation as the corresponding formula of autoepistemic logic.
 The stable model semantics, in its basic form, can be viewed as a reformulation of this idea that avoids explicit references to autoepistemic logic.